Mastercard/mastercard-loyalty-connect-reference-app/mastercard-loyalty-connect-client/docs/LoyaltyConnectApi.md

 <a name="getLoyaltyConnects"></a>
 # **getLoyaltyConnects**
-> List&lt;LoyaltyConnectResponse&gt; getLoyaltyConnects(memberReferenceId, xMerchantKey, memberMerchantReferenceId, paymentCardReferenceId)
+> LoyaltyConnectResponse getLoyaltyConnects(xMerchantKey, memberReferenceId, memberMerchantReferenceId, paymentCardReferenceId)

 Get payment card and Loyalty ID connection details for a member